satyadipdeveloper/WeatherInformationApp/README.md

 $ git clone https://github.com/satyadipios/WeatherInformation.git

 2) Open Project files (main branch)
-3) Open **WeatherInformation.xcworkspace** in Xcode and run in iOS 15+ devices (iPhone device/ Simulator) ( Install pods if there is any error to run the application otherwise there is no need to install pods)
+3) Open **WeatherInformation.xcworkspace** in Xcode and run in iOS 15+ devices (iPhone device/ Simulator) .
+Installation of Podfile is not required unless it gives any error to run.

 ## Key Swift Features
 * Test-driven development